Devie UI

 Description text

 The Field component extends Base UI's Field.
-It is an essential building block for text inputs, providing labels, descriptions, and most importantly, validation and error display management.
-Fields will be typically used within a Form component that coordinates across multiple Fields.
+It uses a text input by default, but it is meant to wrap any input type (Checkbox, CheckboxGroup, Radio, Switch, Select, and more).
+It provides labels, descriptions, and validation/error display management.
+Fields are typically used within a Form component that coordinates across multiple Fields.

 Installation